makeswift/versioning-assignment/README.md

 ## Overview

+Welcome!
+We're excited to have you work on this assignment.

-Makeswift is a visual page builder that allows users to create and edit websites without writing code.
-Makeswift automatically tracks every change you make to a page.
-All pages start as draft versions; users can publish them to make them live.
-Makeswift also allows users to roll back to previous page versions.
+Makeswift is a visual page builder that empowers users to create and edit websites without writing code.
+At the heart of Makeswift is its versioning system, which tracks changes to pages and helps users manage different versions of their content seamlessly.

-To get a sense of what Makeswift is, please check out [Makeswift](https://makeswift.com/).
+Want to see what Makeswift is all about?
+Check out [Makeswift](https://makeswift.com/) to get a feel for the platform!

 ## Getting Started

+Let's get you up and running!

-1. Clone the repository (do not fork):
+1. First, clone the repository:

    ```bash
    git clone <repository-url>
    cd versioning-assignment
    ```

-2. Prerequisites:
+2. You'll need:

    - Bun `^1.2.17`

-3. Install dependencies:
+3. Next, install the dependencies:

    ```bash
    bun install
    ```

-4. Start the tests:
+4. Finally, start the tests:
    ```bash
    bun test:watch
    ```

 ## Assignment

-In this assignment, you will build a simplified versioning system for a CMS.
+Your task is to build a simplified versioning system for a CMS - think of it as the backbone that keeps track of all content changes!

+Here's how it works: All pages start as a draft version.
+Changes made to the draft are visible only in the builder and don’t appear on the live page.
+When users publish their changes, the page moves from draft to live.
+Users can then edit the page again and publish it as many times as they like; each publication creates a new version.

-Implement/update these endpoints:
+Please implement or update these endpoints:

 1. `GET /v1/pages/:id?version=` - Add an optional `version` query parameter to retrieve a specific version of a page.
 If no version is specified, return the latest live version.
 2. `GET /v1/pages/publishable` – Returns an array of objects, each holding the live (`from`) and draft (`to`) versions of a page.
 Used to determine which pages are ready to publish. `Array<{ from: Page | null; to: Page }>`
 3. `POST /v1/publish?pageIds=<pageIds>` - Publish pages from draft to live
 4. `GET /v1/versions` - Retrieve version history

-- Your versioning system should be extensible—all resources (pages, components, typographies, snippets, etc.) must be versioned in the same way, so the design scales smoothly as new resource types are added.
+- **Think big picture!** Your versioning system should be extensible - all resources (pages, components, typographies, snippets, etc.) should be versioned in the same way.
+This ensures your design scales as new resource types are added.
-- Add e2e tests for the new functionality.
+- Please add e2e tests for the new functionality.
+- Feel free to use any library that can help you implement the features - we're all about efficiency!
-- Update the `NOTES.md` file with any notes, design decisions, testing plan, or trade-offs you made during the implementation.
-If you haven't finished the assignment, please explain what you would have done with more time.
+- Share your journey!
+Update the `NOTES.md` file with any notes, design decisions, how you used LLMs, trade-offs you made during the implementation, or what you'd tackle next with more time.

-## Timeframe and Evaluation Criteria
+## Timeframe and What We're Looking For

-We expect this assignment to take about 3-4 hours. **The timeframe is intentionally tight** - we don't expect candidates to finish everything perfectly.
-Focus on demonstrating your approach to the core challenges and document what you would do with more time.
+We expect this assignment to take about 3-4 hours. **Here's the thing - the timeframe is intentionally tight!**.
+We don't expect you to finish everything perfectly.
+Instead, we want to see how you approach the core challenges and understand your thought process.

-You're encouraged to use any tools that help you be productive during the take-home assignment, including AI coding assistants like Claude Code.
-However, please note that in a follow-up interview, we will evaluate your ability to reason through and explain your solution without these tools, so make sure you understand your implementation thoroughly.
+Feel free to use any tools that help you be productive, including AI coding assistants like Claude Code.
+Just keep in mind that if selected for a follow-up interview, you'll need to discuss your solution and reasoning without these tools, so make sure you understand your implementation well.

-We expect to be able to run your submission, so please ensure your code is functional.

-This assignment is purposefully open-ended.
-We will evaluate your submission holistically.
-The goal is to see how you approach complex problems, architect solutions, and communicate your design decisions.
+This assignment is purposefully open-ended because we want to see your unique approach!
+We'll evaluate your submission holistically, focusing on how you tackle complex problems, architect solutions, and communicate your design decisions.

 ## Questions?

-If you have any questions about the assignment, please don't hesitate to reach out to us.
-Have fun!
+Got questions?
+Please don't hesitate to reach out.
+Most importantly - have fun with this!